cvisionlabops/keepassxml2chef/README.md

 ## Prepare passwords keepassx db

 Create an empty keepassx database.
-Tested on Keepassx 0.4.3 (ubuntu 12.04)
+Tested on Keepassx 0.4.3 (ubuntu 12.04 and 14.04)

 Supports only one level of nesting.